HaitaiNg/Education/Books/FlashBoys.md

-Notes From: Flash Boys: A Wall Street Revolt
+# Notes From: Flash Boys: A Wall Street Revolt
 Refresh Date: 01.31.2021

-Spread Networks
 Every second counts in HFT.
 The whole point of the fiber optic line was to create public markets a private space accessible only to those willing to pay millions of dollars in entry fees.

+Important people:
-Important people: Brad Katsuyama : IEX // Ronan Ryan
+Brad Katsuyama : IEX
+Ronan Ryan
-// Sergey Aleynikov
+Sergey Aleynikov

 The best way to manage people, he thought, was to convince them that you were good for their careers.
 He further believed that the only way to get people to believe